top of page

 -

-Limited by unsteady gait or are non-ambulatory
+Have an unsteady gait or are non-ambulatory

 -

-Require intermittent care
+Require intermittent personal care through the day and night

 -